ClementNerma/NightOS/docs/specs/README.md

 - [Filesystem structure](fs-structure.md) - list of file and directories and their meaning
 - [Inter-process communication](ipc.md) - communication between processes
 - [Libraries](libraries.md) - what are libraries
-- [Permissions](permissions.md) - complete list of user and application permissions
 - [The registry](registry.md) - exhaustive specification of the registry's content
 - [Vocabulary](vocabulary.md) - the list of NightOS-related terms
 - [The shell](shell.md) - how [Hydre](../technical/shell.md) works